-have received a current copy of the Arkansas Tech University Department of Nursing Undergraduate Stresponsibility to familiarize myself with the informundergraduate Nursing Student Handbook constitutes mation therein.
-I acknowledge that the ATU in the nursing program.
+I have received a current copy of the Arkansas Tech University Department of Nursing Undergraduate Student Handbook.
+I understand that it is my responsibility to familiarize myself with the information therein.
+I acknowledge that the ATU Undergraduate Nursing Student Handbook constitutes the general policies and procedures for students in the nursing program.
 My signature indicates that I accept these policies as written.
-Signature Date